 Why I Can’t Stop Thinking About Infertility — Even When I’m at Work

 Many people navigating infertility struggle with constant intrusive thoughts because infertility increases anxiety and demands ongoing vigilance, background decision-making, and emotional processing that never fully turns off.
-This mental load isn’t a lack of focus or resilience — it’s a response to unresolved uncertainty.
-Peer support spaces like Cove Collective help by reducing isolation and mental over-processing, so infertility doesn’t have to live alone in your head.
+This mental load isn't a lack of focus or resilience — it's a response to unresolved uncertainty.
+Cove Collective is an online infertility support group — private, app-based, and here 24/7 — that helps reduce isolation and mental over-processing, so infertility doesn't have to live alone in your head.

 You’re in a meeting, answering emails, trying to do something, honestly anything, that has nothing to do with infertility.